schirmermischa/THELI/README.md

 Mid-infrared cameras are currently not supported, but support is foreseen as soon as THELI v3 has been running stable for a while.
 If you need mid-IR support, please contact the author with a test data set.

+THELI v3 is not yet documented.
+Users familiar with v2 should find their way around without much difficulties.
+A set of video tutorials will be made available.